microsoft/PythonProgrammingPuzzles/puzzles/README.md

                         i / (i + j) * old_probs[j]  # last element is a 1 so use old_probs, m = i - 1
                 )
         return abs(probs[n] - target_prob) < 1e-6

+    def sol(target_prob=0.5):
+        """
+        Suppose a list of m 1's and n -1's are permuted at random.
+        What is the probability that all of the cumulative sums are positive?
+        The goal is to find counts = [m, n] that make the probability of the ballot problem close to target_prob.
+        """
     ```
     <details><summary>1 hand-written solution </summary>